dspetukhov/data-quality-automated-evaluator/README.md

 ### Features

-- **Comprehensive data quality evaluation**: robust set of descriptive statistics as quality metrics for evaluating data changes over time.
+- **Comprehensive data quality evaluation**: robust set of descriptive statistics as quality metrics for evaluating data changes over specified time intervals.
+- **Custom time intervals**: to comprehend data changes over time.
 - **Feature-rich data read**: csv / xlsx, parquet, and iceberg file formats, reading from cloud and PostgreSQL powered by Polars.
 - **Flexible preprocessing**: data filtering and transformation using SQL expressions supported by Polars.
 - **Outlier analysis**: evaluation and visualization of anomalous data points based on IQR and Z-score criteria.